luiscoco/Java_LongPolling_sample/README.md

 Start the Spring Boot application by running the main class from your IDE or using the command line (./mvnw spring-boot:run if you're using Maven)

-Run the Java client by executing the LongPollingClient class
+Run the Java client by executing the **LongPollingClient class**

-The server will hold each client request for about 10 seconds (simulating data availability delay) before responding.
+The server will hold each client request for about 10 seconds (simulating data availability delay) before responding

 Once the client receives the response, it immediately sends another request, demonstrating the long polling technique

-Remember, this is a basic example for demonstration purposes.
+Remember, this is a basic example for demonstration purposes

 In a real-world application, you should consider error handling, efficient resource use, and scalability

+**Server Application**: Import the server application into your IDE as a Maven or Gradle project, depending on what you chose when setting up the Spring Boot application

+Run the DemoApplication class to start the server

+**Client Application**: Compile and run the **LongPollingClient.java** using your IDE or the command line

+Ensure the server application is running before you start the client

+This setup demonstrates a basic long polling mechanism

+The client continuously sends requests to the server and waits for a response

+The server, upon receiving a request, simulates a delay to represent waiting for new data and then responds, triggering the client to immediately send another request